2.3 Voluntary Agencies and Sports, Cultural and Recreational Activities

 It is important that all records are kept in line with the requirements of the Data Protection Act (1998) and that when disclosures are made this is recorded accurately.
 You are expected to ensure all confidential information is kept securely stored and access is restricted to relevant people.
 Appropriate safeguarding training will detail how to record properly in the event of a disclosure so you must make sure staff have attended this.

-If you feel at any other point, including after making a referral, that the response is not adequate then please refer to the NSCB Escalation Policy, which details the escalation options available.
+If you feel at any point, including after making a referral, that the response is not adequate then please refer to the NSCB Escalation Policy, which details the escalation options available.
 (See Resolving Professional Disagreements Procedure for further details).

 It is your responsibility to ensure that where you have concerns that you do all that you can to get the earliest possible help for the child.
 This means you have to be prepared to challenge other agencies and professionals.